Soak Up Culture in Lisbon

 Drink Like a Local

 Portugal is famous for wine, coffee, and Gijinhia — a cherry liquor.
-You must try a small glass a Gijinhia during a sightseeing day in Lisbon.
+You must try a small glass a Gijinhia during a sightseeing day in the capital city.
 There are many tiny street stalls that serve up this local drink, expect to pay between 1-2 euros for a glass.
 A little bar named A Ginjiha is one of the most popular places you’ll find in guidebooks, but there are plenty of other tiny, old-world shops serving up this treat.
 Check out Ginjinha Espinheira or Ginjinha Sem Rival.

 Learn to Make Portugal’s #1 Culinary Dish